Docker Management

 This application allows you to:

-- connect to multiple servers
+- add multiple servers

 - list containers